lindellk/ai-guiding-principles/README.md

 * A "Neighborhood Scavenger Hunt" to entertain kids during school closure day
 * Sample text for an editing exercise
 * Glossary of terms for a grant
-* Fake news stories or other factual materials for simulation problems for students
+* Fake news stories or other record documents for simulation problems for students

 **Justification:** These uses are overall the most fraught – using AI to produce content risks contributing to AI Slop and AI Suspicion, and also undercuts all kinds of human functions.
 These rules try to strike a balance, recognizing that there are some circumstances where the time saved through AI-created content will be worth the potential costs.